SEA Semester: Programs at Sea - Ocean Exploration

 Most worthwhile decision of my life!
 You gain a unique appreciation for and understanding of the world and environment around us, through an oceanographic/sailing lens.
 The only way to travel is by ship.
 I now plan to work on ships for some time after college and want to go into experiential education because SEA truly changed m...
 Elizabeth D - Williams College View Entire Review

-90% of the world's oceans are unexplored...
-The oceans cover more than 70% of our planet, yet we know more about outer space than we do about our own waters.
-Spend one semester exploring the global ocean through the unique perspective on board a tall sailing ship with students from a variety of academic backgrounds.
-No sailing experience required.
+Study three-quarters of the world in just one semester… the oceans cover more than 70% of our planet, yet we know more about outer space than we do about our own waters.
+Spend one semester exploring the global ocean through multiple lenses with students from a variety of academic backgrounds.
 Challenge yourself to step outside of your comfort zone and take your learning out of the classroom and into the field.
 You’ll never look at the world in the same way again.

 Program Type(s):Study Abroad